Rees Algebras of Unit Interval Determinantal Facet Ideals: Abstract

 \section{Abstract}

-Using SAGBI basis techniques, we find Gr\"obner bases for the presentation ideals of the Rees algebra and special fiber ring of a closed determinantal facet ideal.
-In particular, we show that closed determinantal facet ideals are of fiber type and their special fiber rings are Koszul.
+Using SAGBI basis techniques, we find Gr\"obner bases for the presentation ideals of the Rees algebras and special fiber rings of unit interval determinantal facet ideals.
+In particular, we show that unit interval determinantal facet ideals are of fiber type and that their special fiber rings are Koszul.
 Moreover, their Rees algebras and special fiber rings are normal Cohen-Macaulay domains and have rational singularities.